skip-mev/block-sdk/README.md

         defaultLane := base.NewDefaultLane(defaultConfig)

-        // Set the lanes into the mempool. lanes := []blockbuster.Lane{
+        // Set the lanes into the mempool. lanes := []block.Lane{
           tobLane,
           freeLane,
           defaultLane,
         }
-        mempool := blockbuster.NewMempool(lanes...)
+        mempool := block.NewMempool(lanes...)
         app.App.SetMempool(mempool)
       ```

     d.
 Instantiate the antehandler chain for the application with awareness of the
-    blockbuster mempool.
+    block mempool.
 This will allow the application to verify the validity
     of a transaction respecting the desired logic of a given lane.
 In this walkthrough,
     we want the `FeeDecorator` to be ignored for all transactions that should belong to the
     free lane.
 Additionally, we want to add the `x/builder` module's `AuctionDecorator` to the